Xamarin

 public static readonly BindableProperty EventNameProperty = BindableProperty.Create("EventName", typeof(string), typeof(EventToCommandBehavior), null);

-.
-The property is owned by the EventToCommanderBehavior
+string.
+The property is owned by the EventToCommanderBehavior class,

 Detecting Property Changes